Splyt (SHOPX) Achieves Market Capitalization of $3.14 Million

-Splyt (SHOPX) traded 3.7% higher against the dollar during the 1-day period ending at 14:00 PM E.T. on August 14th.
-Splyt has a market capitalization of $3.14 million and approximately $320,718.00 worth of Splyt was traded on exchanges in the last day.
-In the last week, Splyt has traded down 4.3% against the dollar.
-One Splyt coin can now be purchased for approximately $0.11 or 0.00000266 BTC on cryptocurrency exchanges.
+Splyt (SHOPX) traded up 3.7% against the dollar during the one day period ending at 9:00 AM ET on August 19th.
+During the last week, Splyt has traded 4.3% lower against the dollar.
+Splyt has a market cap of $3.14 million and $320,718.00 worth of Splyt was traded on exchanges in the last 24 hours.
+One Splyt coin can now be bought for approximately $0.11 or 0.00000266 BTC on major cryptocurrency exchanges.

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.